damitagomez23/damitagomez23/README.md

 - Here is a link to the [project summary](https://ischool.uw.edu/capstone/projects/2021/wander-guide-exploring-seattle) on the capstone website since the website itself if no longer available due to temporary domain hosting for the course of the project.
 - The project was also featured in a [news story](https://ischool.uw.edu/news/2021/05/informatics-team-serves-chinatown-restaurants-stories) by the information school if you are interested in learning more.

-## UW INFO 478 Final Project
+## UW INFO 478 Final Project - Spring 2021
+- Title: *Mental Health Resources Analysis*
+- This was a group project for my population health informatics class.
+- The purpose of this project was to answer the question **What is more effective at preventing suicide: increasing mental health facilities or human resources?**
+- As a group, we looked at taking data from the World Health Organization and researched mental health from multiple perspectives outside of the data to look for the best ways to answer this question for our analysis.
+- Click [here](https://phung-phu.shinyapps.io/INFO478-Project-Group4/) to view the whole project.

-## UW INFO 478 Health Modelling Practice
+## UW INFO 478 Health Modelling Practice - Spring 2021
+- Title: *Assignment 3* (sorry, this was not a major project, so there's not an official title)
 - This project was for an assignment for my population health informatics class to practice creating ShinyApps and using datasets for topic research.
 - For the record, I am not an expert in population health and cannot speak to the accuracy of the models.
 These were my best efforts of prediction based on the data I had and what I was learning at the time.
 - Click [here](https://dgomez23.shinyapps.io/assignment-3-damitagomez23/) to view the final product.

 ## UW INFO 474 Final Project Continuation - Winter 2021
-- Title: Using Billboard to Data to Look at Changes in Music and Music Consumption Over Time
+- Title: *Using Billboard to Data to Look at Changes in Music and Music Consumption Over Time*
 - This project is my own continuation of a group project I was a part of in school.
 I am still working on this out of my own interest and curiosity.
 - The original class project can be viewed [here](https://observablehq.com/@uw-info474/group5-investigating-music-changes-over-time).
 - The code for this project is not available in GitHub but can readily be seen in Observable below the project content in code blocks.